wannesdebacker/figma-asset-download/README.md

 ## Notes

-- Ensure your Figma access token has the required permissions to access files and frames.
+- Ensure your Figma access token has the required permissions to access files.
-- The `--type` option can accept additional asset types depending on your use case.

 ## License